 About the Pond and Stream

-A gentle, shallow, waterfall-fed stream winds nearly 100 feet down to a lily pad pond, with countless opportunities for exploration.
+A gentle, shallow, waterfall-fed stream winds nearly 100 feet down to a collection of natural pools and fountains, with countless opportunities for exploration.
 Explorers can look among the reeds and lily pads to discover small fish, aquatic snails, water insects, tadpoles and other wildlife.
 Ducks are regular visitors.
 A shady gazebo with seating overlooks the area.

 The pond and stream opened in 2013 with support from the Garbo and Al Lei family and friends in memory of Garbo Lei.
 The Koi fish, ginkgo leaves and dragonflies embedded into the rocks underwater are made of copper.
 Real ginkgo leaf fossils are found in China, and some date back over 200 million years.
 The ginkgo tree is one of the oldest trees on Earth, and biologists have found evidence in the fossil record that the tree has been virtually unchanged for millions of years.